Davigo-Studio/govigedit-docs-new/govigedit/guides/updating.md

 2. Import the new package.

-## Updating to 2.x.x from Govigedit 9 and below
+## Updating to 2.x.x from DAVIGO Map Editor 9 and below

 * On any custom rigidbodies, add the `Owner` and `ParryableBody` component.
 * If you have changed any cannon settings, you will need to re-enter any changes into the new setup, and you'll also probably want to enable ignoreMixerCannonValues and ignoreMixerExplosionValues.